elsemeow/vite-mpa-starter/README.md

 Simply run the `npm run build` CLI command and open the `.html` files located in the `/dist` directory in your web browser.

+_You can remove unnecessary dependencies such as Alpine.js or jQuery._

 ## Dependencies

 installing dependencies